10deep Trail

 ⬇️ Go Deeper

-Scientists call this "task switching," and each mental shift costs you about 40% of your productive time as your brain refocuses on the new activity.
+Scientists call this "task switching," and studies suggest juggling tasks this way can cost up to 40% of your total productive time as your brain repeatedly refocuses.

 3